-At 31 December 2023, the Company's issued share capital was £5,118,606 divided into 20,474,424 ordinary shares of £0.25 each plus 900,000 preference shares of £1.00 each.
-Details of movements in issued share capital in the year are set out in note 86 to the financial statements.
-Authority for the purchase of up to 2,047,422 ordinary shares for cancellation was granted at the 2023 Annual General Meeting and this authority expires at the end of the 2024 AGM.
-While this authority was not used during the year, the Directors consider it appropriate to seek further authority from the shareholders at the forthcoming Annual General Meeting for the Company to purchase its own shares.
+At 31 December 2024, the Company's issued share capital was £7,518,318.25 divided into 30,073,273 ordinary shares of £0.25 each plus 900,000 preference shares of £1.00 each.
+Details of movements in issued share capital in the year are set out in note 25 to the financial statements.

-Resolution 14 which will be proposed as a special resolution, will seek the necessary authority to enable the Company to purchase for cancellation ordinary shares in the market for a period of up to 12 months from the date of the meeting, upon the terms set out in the resolution, up to a maximum number of 2,047,442 ordinary shares representing approximately 10% of the issued ordinary share capital at the date of the notice convening the Annual General Meeting.
+Resolution 14 which will be proposed as a special resolution at the Group's next Annual General Meeting, will seek the necessary authority to enable the Company to purchase for cancellation ordinary shares in the market for a period of up to 12 months from the date of the meeting, upon the terms set out in the resolution, up to a maximum number of 3,007,324 ordinary shares representing approximately 10% of the issued ordinary share capital at the date of the notice convening the Annual General Meeting.

 EES Trustees International Limited is the trustee for the Company's long-term incentive arrangements for the benefit of the Group's employees.
-As at 31 December 2023, it did not hold any shares.
+As at 31 December 2024, it did not hold any shares.
 However, when the Trustee does hold shares, it has agreed to waive all dividends and not to exercise voting rights in respect of those shares.